History of Zakynthos: Siege of Kefalonia (1500)

 However, the Ottoman incursions in Dalmatia escalated to the point where Venice was forced to sign a treaty with Vladislaus II of Hungary and Pope Alexander VI by which they pledged 140,000 ducats a year for the Kingdom of Hungary to actively defend its southern Croatian territories.

-By the end of 1502, Venice and the Ottoman Empire agreed to an armistice.
-In early 1503 Ottoman raids reached Venetian territory in northern Italy and so Venice was forced to recognize their gains and so end the war.
+By 1503, Venice and the Ottoman Empire agreed to an armistice.
+Ottoman raids then reached Venetian territory in northern Italy, and so Venice was forced to recognize their gains, and end the war.
 However, it did gain Kefalonia – which then went on to develop in parallel with Zakynthos – but had to hand back Lefkada.
 Venice was still obliged to pay 500 ducats annually to the Porte for Zakynthos.

 Even with some respite in the fighting, the Zakynthians knew that the Ottoman raids would not cease.
-Jacomo Coltrin visited Zakynthos again on 15 February 1501 to inspect the works on the castle and elsewhere but these works were delayed because of a disagreement with the provviditore.
+Jacomo Coltrin visited Zakynthos again on in 1501 to inspect the works on the castle and elsewhere but these works were delayed because of a disagreement with the provviditore.
 A short while later, despite continued protestations by the Porte regarding the fortification of the castle of Zakynthos, the new provvidotore of Zakynthos, Piero Foscolo continued the works on the castle.
-On October 15, 1503, he announced to the Venetian Senate the completion of the works.
+In 1503, he announced to the Venetian Senate the completion of the works.

 Battle of Methoni (1531)

 During the early 16th century, the Venetian Republic had refrained from partaking in European campaigns against the Ottoman Turks given its vital interests in the Adriatic and the eastern Mediterranean including Zakynthos.
-It also tried to remain above the fray when Charles V, Holy Roman Emperor, ruler of Imperial Spain and Habsburg Netherlands and the Knights of St John of Malta (recently re-located from Rhodes) attempted seize Methoni (Modon) in 1531 and Koroni (Coron) in 1532 from the Ottoman Turks.
+It also tried to remain above the fray when Charles V, Holy Roman Emperor, ruler of Imperial Spain and Habsburg Netherlands and the Knights of St John of Malta (recently re-located from Rhodes) attempted seize Methoni in 1531 and Koroni in 1532 from the Ottoman Turks.

 In August 1531, the Knights of St John of Malta led by Fra Bernardo Salviati headed towards Methoni.
 They were joined by 200 Zakynthians led by Ioannis Skandalis.
 The Zakynthians traveled as merchants on brigantine ships supposedly transporting wine and timber.
 Some sources even claim some of them were dressed as Ottoman Janissaries.
 A few scholars believe that many of these Zakynthians were former inhabitants of Methoni and Koroni and perhaps were moved to Zakynthos by the Venetians when those cities fell to the Ottoman Turks only 31 years before in 1500.